chamhoo/PartNet-M-Desc/README.md

 # PartNet-M-Desc

 ## Project Overview
 **PartNet-M-Desc** is a textual supplement to the PartNet-Mobility dataset.
-For each object in PartNet-Mobility, we used the GPT-4o API to generate a description of approximately 100 words, detailing the object’s color, shape, size, and other characteristics, as well as the position and connection method of each part.
-This dataset provides rich descriptive information, facilitating enhanced detail for 3D object recognition, part analysis, and model training, supporting related research and applications.
+For each object in PartNet-Mobility, we used the GPT-4o API to generate a dictionary of descriptions.
+This dictionary includes key aspects such as a brief base description (covering size, shape, color, and style), details about the quantity, arrangement, and positioning of each part, as well as internal and external interaction descriptions.
+This dataset provides rich descriptive information to support 3D object recognition, part analysis, and model training, adding greater detail for related research and applications.

 ---